Madame X (2021 film): Reception

 Madame X received generally positive reviews from critics.
 On review aggregator Rotten Tomatoes, Madame X has an approval rating of 67%, based on 6 reviews from critics.
 At Metacritic, which assigns a weighted average rating, the film has received an average score of 62 out of 100, based on 4 critics, indicating "generally favorable reviews".
 Mick LaSalle from San Francisco Chronicle praised the film for Madonna's ability to reimagine herself and come up with new ideas, and described it as "somewhere between a success and a triumph".
 Nick Levine from NME gave the concert film four out of five stars, stating: "Feels like an opportunity to end the experience on a positive and empowered note".

 Alexis Petridis of The Guardian gave the concert film three out of five stars describing it as a "fascinating behind-the-scenes documentary" and "beautifully shot".
 In his review, Petridis also asserts "the staging is impressive and wilfully arty".
 John DeFore from The Hollywood Reporter praised its visual variety, but described the setlist as "weighted toward lesser material".
 Writing for USA Today, Melissa Ruggieri reported that Madame X "is artistically impressive but often confounding".
 Johnny Loftus from Decider opined that "the creative scope of Madame X is its most impressive thing" that "mixes high-concept [and] artfully constructed performance".
 In a negative review, Owen Gleiberman from Variety criticized the film's serious tone and the usage of songs from the Madame X album.

 The film was nominated for Best Long Form Video at the 2022 MTV Video Music Awards, but lost to Taylor Swift's All Too Well: The Short Film.

 Music

-Madame X: Music from the Theater Xperience is the sixth live album by Madonna, released by Warner Records on October 8, 2021, through all digital platforms, to accompany the film's release.
-The live album contains the audio of all performances from the film.
-It is Madonna's first release with Warner since Sticky & Sweet Tour (2010).
-In France, the album debuted outside the top 200, at number 212 with 516 equivalent units.